We combat the disease of addiction with medication-assisted treatment as part of a comprehensive treatment approach.

 The FDA defines medication-assisted treatment or MAT as the use of medications in combination with counseling and behavioral therapies, which is effective in the treatment of opioid use disorders (OUD) and can help some people to sustain recovery.

-Beyond opioid addiction, MAT can also be effective during treatment for other forms of drug or alcohol addiction.
+Beyond opioid addiction, MAT can also be effective during addiction treatment for other forms of drug or alcohol addiction.
 We treat addiction with FDA-approved medicines (like buprenorphine) to help you focus on your recovery.
 We also prescribe medicines such as naltrexone (Vivitrol), a combination of buprenorphine and naloxone (suboxone), but do not prescribe methadone at any of our clinics at this time.

 Benefits of Medication-Assisted Treatments